zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 the client.

 This distribution also includes a few demos for integrating Ice with Oracle.
-Open the solution demo\demo-oracle-vs2008.sln or demo\demo-oracle-vs2010.sln to build the corresponding projects.
+Open the solution demo\demo-oracle.sln to build the corresponding projects (TODO what VS version).

 ======================================================================
-2. Building and running the C++ demos (Visual C++ 2008SP1 or 2010 Express)
+2. Building and running the C++ demos (Visual C++ 20010SP1 or 2012 Express)
 ======================================================================